Lu-Tan/C99-SentenceBert/README.md

    Notice the contrast has been improved significantly currently.
 In this repo, I set mask size = 11 and save values of r(x) into matrix: ranked_matrix. r(x) = number of elements with a lower value / number of elements examined.

-4. (This part is different from Freddy' paper).
+4. VERSION 1(This part is different from Freddy' paper).

     In his paper, the number of divided segments is m. m = u + 1.2* v**(1/2). u is mean of gadient od D(n) and v is variance of D(n).
 D(n) means inside dencity of n segments.
 D(n) = sum of m number of sk / sum of m number of ak.
 Sk refers to the sum of rank values in one segment and a(start, end) = (end - start +1) ** 2.
 Optimal value of m occurs when gradient of D(n) decreases greatly.